shannanyinxiang/SPTS/README.md

 # SPTS: Single-Point Text Spotting (ACM MM 2022 Oral)

 The official implementation of [SPTS: Single-Point Text Spotting](https://arxiv.org/abs/2112.07917) (ACM MM 2022 Oral).
 The SPTS tackles scene text spotting as an end-to-end sequence prediction task and requires only extremely low-cost single-point annotations.
 Below is the overall architecture of SPTS.
-SPTS v2 will be released at [link](https://github.com/Yuliang-Liu/SPTSv2).

 ![SPTS](figures/method.svg)

+## News
+- SPTS v2 will be released at [link](https://github.com/Yuliang-Liu/SPTSv2).
+- SPTS is included in [MMOCR](https://github.com/open-mmlab/mmocr).

 ## Environment
 We recommend using [Anaconda](https://www.anaconda.com/) to manage environments.
 Run the following commands to install dependencies.